 Accessibility and the games industry continues to be explored in many different ways - from small independent studios implementing a wide range of options through to AAA studios hiring internal team members who's sole focus is accessibility.
 We've made great strides in the past few years, but have further to go to continue to try to make games accessible to everyone - providing options and resources to let everyone play.

-This year, from Global Accessibility Awareness Day
+From Global Accessibility Awareness Day

 , Accessibility Unlocked